Argon compounds: ArHCO+

-Ar_{n}BO^{+}
+Ar_{n}BO+

-BO^{+} forms four complexes with argon: ArBO^{+}; two isomers of Ar_{2}BO^{+} (one with equidistant Ar-B bonds and another with a short and long bond); and Ar_{3}BO^{+}.
+BO+ forms four complexes with argon: ArBO+; two isomers of Ar2BO+ (one with equidistant Ar-B bonds and another with a short and long bond); and Ar3BO+.
 These ions were formed by firing a green laser at a boron target in a gaseous mixture of helium, argon and nitrous oxide.

 Carbon dioxide–argon ion

-ArCO_{2}^{+} can be excited to form ArCO_{2}^{+}* where the positive charge is moved from the carbon dioxide part to the argon.
+ArCO_{2}+ can be excited to form ArCO_{2}+* where the positive charge is moved from the carbon dioxide part to the argon.
 This molecule may occur in the upper atmosphere.
 Experimentally the molecule is made from a low-pressure argon gas with 0.1% carbon dioxide, irradiated by a 150 V electron beam.
 Argon is ionized, and can transfer the charge to a carbon dioxide molecule.
-The dissociation energy of ArCO_{2}^{+} is 0.26 eV.
+The dissociation energy of ArCO_{2}+ is 0.26 eV.

-ArCO_{2}^{+} + CO_{2} → Ar + CO_{2}·CO_{2}^{+} (yields 0.435 eV.)
+ArCO_{2}+ + CO2 → Ar + CO2*CO_{2}+ (yields 0.435 eV, 42.0 kJ mol^{-1}.)

 Van der Waals molecules

 Neutral argon atoms bind very weakly to other neutral atoms or molecules to form van der Waals molecules.
 These can be made by expanding argon under high pressure mixed with the atoms of another element.
 The expansion happens through a tiny hole into a vacuum, and results in cooling to temperatures a few degrees above absolute zero.
 At higher temperatures the atoms will be too energetic to stay together by way of the weak London dispersion forces.
 The atoms that are to combine with argon can be produced by evaporation with a laser or alternatively by an electric discharge.
-The known molecules include AgAr, Ag_{2}Ar, NaAr, KAr, MgAr, CaAr, SrAr, ZnAr, CdAr, HgAr, SiAr, InAr, CAr, GeAr, SnAr, and BAr.
-SiAr was made from silicon atoms derived from Si(CH_{3})_{4}.
+The known molecules include AgAr, Ag2Ar, NaAr, KAr, MgAr, CaAr, SrAr, ZnAr, CdAr, HgAr, SiAr, InAr, CAr, GeAr, SnAr, and BAr.
+SiAr was made from silicon atoms derived from Si(CH3)4.

 In addition to the very weakly bound van der Waals molecules, electronically excited molecules with the same formula exist.
 As a formula these can be written ArX*, with the "*" indicating an excited state.
 The atoms are much more strongly bound with a covalent bond.
-They can be modeled as an ArX^{+} surrounded by a higher energy shell with one electron.
+They can be modeled as an ArX+ surrounded by a higher energy shell with one electron.
 This outer electron can change energy by exchanging photons and so can fluoresce.
 The widely used argon fluoride laser makes use of the ArF* excimer to produce strong ultraviolet radiation at 192 nm.
 The argon chloride laser using ArCl* produces even shorter ultraviolet at 175 nm, but is too feeble for application.
 The argon chloride in this laser comes from argon and chlorine molecules.